secretstartups/handbook/communication/index.html.md

 If you are a team member who intends to decline a meeting, the [asynchronous communication](/company/culture/all-remote/asynchronous/#how-to-decline-meetings-in-favor-of-async) section of the handbook has some good suggestions for what to say when you decline.

 Meeting Cleanup Day is intentionally a few weeks after the start of the new fiscal year.
-The CoS will launch this initiative annually a week in advance through posting in the #company-fyi Slack channel.
+The CoS to the CEO will launch this initiative annually a week in advance through posting in the #company-fyi Slack channel.

 ### Common Meeting Problems